JohnKeysCloud/coffee/readme.md

 # cloud 8 café ☕️💭

-A coffee shop website, built for <a href="https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page" target="_blank">The Odin Project</a>.
-The purpose of this project was to learn how to use **Webpack** to bundle JavaScript modules, handle asset management, compile SASS styles to CSS & various other **NPM** packages.
+A coffee shop single-page application, built for <a href="https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page" target="_blank">The Odin Project</a>.
+The purpose of this project was to incorporate **Webpack** to bundle JavaScript modules, handle asset management, compile SASS styles to CSS & various other **NPM** packages into the workflow.

 I designed and authored this project using using JavaScript, CSS, SCSS and EJS for templating.

 ### Notes
 The content of the page is generated dynamically through the use of JavaScript modules.
-This allowed me to create a single page application that is easy to maintain and update.
+This allows the swapping of content without having to reload the page.
+The page is also responsive.

 All of the images on the site were AI generated using Midjourney.